Study Outdoor Education with CMC's Popular Outdoor Education Program

 What Will I learn?

-At Colorado Mountain College, you'll get the best of both worlds: the groundwork of a liberal arts education coupled with theoretical and hands-on outdoor leadership experiences.
+With Colorado Mountain College's Outdoor Education Program, you'll get the best of both worlds: the groundwork of a liberal arts education coupled with theoretical and hands-on outdoor leadership experiences.
 Build a solid foundation for your future, whether you choose to get a job or pursue a higher degree.

 We offer both an Associate of Arts (AA) degree and a certificate.
 Depending on your goals and interests, the shorter certificate program might be right for you.

 Where can I go from here?

 Our program prepares you for a job or further study upon graduation:

 - Pursue a degree in education, business, environmental science or recreation law

 - Counsel at-risk youth in outdoor therapy programs

 - Become an advisor for Outward Bound or NOLS